Replacing a Boiler

-There are two main reasons to change a heating system in a commercial building, the first is that it has come to the end of its economic life, the second is when there has been a complete or partial failure and an emergency replacement will be required
+There are two main reasons to change a boiler system in a commercial building, the first is that it has come to the end of its economic life, and the second is when there has been a complete or partial failure and an emergency replacement will be required.

-We cover both occurrences and can respond to quickly to replace failed equipment or fit a temporary heating and/or hot water services to ensure that there is minimum disruption to the property.
+We cover both occurrences and can respond quickly to replace failed equipment, no matter the time or day to ensure that there is minimum disruption to the property.

-For planned replacement there is a significant amount of investigation required to ensure that you have the right equipment to last you for the next 20-25 years.
-A commercial heating system must be well designed to ensure that it gives trouble free service over its lifetime.
-We look at what changes have been done to the building since the existing heating plant was installed, double glazing, improved insulation, change of use, structural changes etc.
+For planned replacement, there is a significant amount of investigation required to ensure that you have the right equipment to last you for the next 20-25 years.
+A commercial heating system must be well designed to ensure that it gives trouble-free service over its lifetime.
+We look at what changes have been done to the building since the existing heating plant was installed e.g. double glazing, improved insulation, change of use, structural changes etc.

-How has the building and product regulations affected the choice of equipment we can select now compared to when the last heating system was installed?
+How have the building and product regulations affected the choice of equipment we can select now compared to when the last heating system was installed?

 Are you in an Air Quality Management Area (AQMA)?